m-erlin777/Centralized-Syslog-Server/README.md

 ## Step 1: Network Setup and SSH Configuration on Raspberry Pi

 - Configured a static IP on the Pi: `192.168.X.XX`
-- Enabled and hardened SSH:
+- Enabled and hardened SSH
 - Disabled password authentication (`PasswordAuthentication no`)
 - Allowed SSH access for user `username` only (`AllowUsers username`)
 - Generated and configured SSH key authentication (`ssh-keygen`)